MatrixManAtYrService/htty/agent-primers/codegen.md

 //[[[end]]]
 ```

-**Purpose**: Generates the actual code that gets compiled/executed.
+Purpose: Generates the actual code that gets compiled/executed.
 The content between the block markers is automatically updated.

 ### Version Block (Simple)